 - Reduce your time in the shower, as each minute uses approximately 8 gallons of water.

 - Replacing your shower head with a water saving, low-flow shower head can save you around 5 gallons each minute you are in the shower.

 - Insulating your water pipes will achieve hotter water quicker.

 - Keep your water heater below 120 degrees to save energy.

 - Establish a compost pile in order to minimize the amount of water usage in operating the garbage disposal.

 - Water your lawn in the early parts of the morning and later parts of the evening, while avoiding watering during windy days.

-For additional information or to have on of our trained service technicians come out and assess how your home could conserve more water, schedule an appointment with our easy Online Scheduling or by calling 812-339-9114.
+If you're interested in additonal plumbing tips or maintenance, have one of our trained service technicians come out and assess how you could could conserve more water in your home.
+Schedule an appointment with our easy Online Scheduling or by calling 812-339-9114.